leaflessbranch/sitefetch/README.md

 3. Events for tracking fetch successes, failures, and skipped pages
 4. Programmatic access to progress data through the API

-## Plug

-If you like this, please check out my LLM chat app: https://chatwise.app

 ## API

 ```ts